qsnake/gpaw/doc/exercises/dos/dos.rst

 Projected Density of states (PDOS)
 ----------------------------------

-The projected density of states is usefull for for analyzing chemical bonding.
+The projected density of states is useful for for analyzing chemical bonding.
 There exist several studies where the density projected onto the d states of a given surface atom is used.
 This short excercise demonstrates how to construct the PDOS of Fe.

 We will get a feel for the local density of states by plotting the PDOS for the ferro-magnetic Fe crystal.
-Look at pdos.py_.
+Look at :svn:`examples/dos/pdos.py`.
 Use it to plot the s, p, and d-states on one of the Fe atoms.

-.. _pdos.py: wiki:SVN:examples/dos/pdos.py